In a Traditional IRA you can make tax-deductible contributions (subject to annual contribution limits).

-While there are certain restrictions concerning when you can and when you must (age 70½) begin taking distribution, your investments earn income in your IRA tax deferred.
+While there are certain restrictions concerning when you can and when you must (age 70½) begin taking distributions, your investments earn income in your IRA tax deferred.

-If you are about to retire or change jobs, and you have participated in your employer's retirement plan, you may soon be eligible to receive a substantial sum of money from the plan.
+If you nearing retirement or a job change, and you have participated in your employer's retirement plan, you may soon be eligible to receive a substantial sum of money from the plan.

 IRA Rollovers offer significant tax advantages.
 When you receive an eligible rollover distribution from your employer's qualified plan, you can defer paying tax by rolling the distribution over into an IRA.
 You postpone paying tax until distributions begin, and the income generated by investing your eligible rollover distribution will also continue to grow on a tax-deferred basis.